lauriequincey/snowlines/README.md

 # snowlines

 Earth Engine repository at: https://code.earthengine.google.com/?accept_repo=users/lauriequincey/snowlines.
-Clicking the above link will redirect to the Earth Engine java script code editor, loading this studies code files.
-Within this repository the scripts can be found in the folder "snowlines".
+Clicking the above link will redirect to the Earth Engine java script code editor and will allow users to view and run the code files of this study.
+Within this repository the finished scripts can be found in the folder "snowlines".
 These are the same scripts pushed to this github repo ("earth engine" folder).

-Individual Scripts:
+Alternatively, click these to be taken to each script directly:

 "climate": https://code.earthengine.google.com/fb56dd0e00e41544187d18e1cd095fa1?noload=true